godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Character Creation/Mages/Mage Creation Steps.md

 	1. Select a General Perk.
 	2. You may select a second General perk, but you must also take a Tragic Flaw if you do so.
 9. What equipment do you use?
-	1. Denote your Starting Wealth, using this chart.
+	1. Denote your Starting Wealth, using [[Starting Wealth Chart\|this chart]].
+	2. Purchase as little or as much equipment as you want from the Equipment section.
+We recommend at least one weapon, one suit of armor, and some basic gear such as [[Nutri-gel (1 day)\|Nutri-gel]], a [[Hardlight Torch]], and a [[Backpack]], as well as a set of clothes.
+	3. Denote any remaining Credits.